How Dividends Change the Game for this High-Yielder

-It's a story of patience and attention to detail, where small differences in short timescales add up to massive divergence over decades.
+This is a story of patience and attention to detail, where small differences in the short term add up to massive divergence over decades.
 In the end, the biggest winners don't always deliver the fattest share-price returns.